osteotek/obsidian-letterboxd-sync/README.md

    Copy `main.js`, `manifest.json`, and `styles.css` into `<vault>/.obsidian/plugins/letterboxd-sync/`, reload Obsidian, and enable the plugin.

 3. **Run the import**
    Open the Command Palette → “Import Letterboxd CSV” → choose your CSV.
 Progress appears in the modal; posters land in `Letterboxd/attachments/`.
+(Supported files: `diary.csv`, `watched.csv`, `watchlist.csv`.)

 ---